Skip to main content Skip to local navigation

 “It is my hope that this research can give us insight into how language sits at the intersection of social and political relations,” she said.
 “I hope this work will have policy implications for linguistic justice in Canada and beyond.”

-The prestigious University-wide Teaching Award was bestowed upon one of our distinguished Spanish professors.
-Now, you can watch, for yourself, the convocation ceremony wherein Professor Maria Figueredo is introduced by Faculty of Liberal Arts & Professional Studies Dean Mukherjee-Reed, and presented with the 2016 President's University Wide Teaching Award for Teaching Excellence in the category of Full-Time Faculty.
+The prestigious university-wide Teaching Award was bestowed upon one of our distinguished Spanish professors.
+Watch the convocation ceremony wherein Professor Maria Figueredo is introduced by Faculty of Liberal Arts & Professional Studies Dean Mukherjee-Reed and presented with the 2016 President's University Wide Teaching Award for Teaching Excellence in the category of Full-Time Faculty.